-This may seem like an optional extra, but once you have your feed already established it genuinely pays to spend time optimizing it to really make it work for each platform and channel.
-This way you get the best ROI for the time spent setting it up in the first place.
+It may seem like an optional extra, but once you have your feed already established it genuinely pays to spend time optimizing it to really make it work for each platform and channel.
+This way, you get the best ROI for the time spent setting it up in the first place.

 Provided you are using a product feed management solution (as discussed above), optimizing your data is very easy.
 Many solutions such as ChannelEngine are able to take care of this for you by ensuring your feed always complies with the specific requirements for each platform or sales channel.

 A huge advantage of these tools is the ability to test different versions of the text, images, and titles and to easily compare data on how well they perform.
 You simply can’t do that efficiently using a manual ‘legacy’ system.